Armed with subpoenas, House Democrats want answers on Trump and Russia

 House Democrats will not have to compromise — they have all the power in their chamber.

-"We will conduct the investigations that Republicans won't ," House Intelligence Committee member Eric Swalwell said on TODAY.
+"We will conduct the investigations that Republicans won't," Intelligence Committee member Eric Swalwell, D-Calif., said on TODAY.
 "We'll fill in the gaps on the Russia investigations.
 The American people will see his tax returns, not because of voyeuristic interest, but because they should know if he is corrupt."

 Schiff hasn't said exactly what more he would like to investigate, but he did detail what he recommended the committee do before Republicans closed the investigation in March.